earthly/website/blog/_posts/2021-06-25-markdown-lint.md

  {% picture content2 {{site.pimages}}{{page.slug}}/write-good.png  --picture --img width="1200px" --alt {{ write-good on GitHub }} %}
  </div>

 `write-good` is designed for "developers who can't write good and wanna learn to do other stuff good too."
-The tool's focus is on improving the clarity of writing.
+The tool's focus is on improving the clarity of writing (and helping developers write well).

 Install: